How can we help you?

 The Research support unit can help you

-Do you have any questions about decisions on education at the undergraduate level, advanced level or doctoral level, equal conditions or the internationalisation of education in medicine and pharmacy?
+Do you have any questions about decisions on education at the undergraduate level, advanced level and PhD level, or the internationalisation of education in medicine and pharmacy?

 The Education support unit can help you